-Nissan LEAF Charging Guide
+Nissan LEAF Charger Guide

-|3.7kW option||7-8 hours||9-10 hours|
+|3.7kW Charging Point||7-8 hours||9-10 hours|

 Click here to read more about how long it takes to charge an electric car.